-She wanted change
+She wanted a change

 She answered inquiries from clients around the world.
-She didn’t have to teach any more.
-Yet the job turned out to be intrusive and demanding.
-Since clients were in different timezones, she often took calls at night and had to patiently explain to them on the phone while gathering information about North American university program requirements.
+She didn’t have to teach anymore, but the job was intrusive and demanding.
+Since clients were in different timezones, she often took calls at night and patiently explained information about North American university program requirements.
 She received a bonus for the highest client retention rate among the team, but after four months, she decided the job wasn’t for her.

 What about coding?